GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Gallery images from Nefrums's recent 100% run blueprints (on speedrun.com).

-Thanks to the [AntiElitz factorio speedrunning community](https://discord.gg/AntiElitz), and [Warger](https://discord.com/invite/nfkbu6qSCj), who does plenty of 100% speedrunning, for providing inspiration and feedback for this mod.
+Thanks to the [AntiElitz factorio speedrunning community](https://discord.gg/AntiElitz) and [Warger](https://discord.com/invite/nfkbu6qSCj) for providing inspiration and feedback for this mod.

 This mod was inspired by [Blueprint Stages](https://mods.factorio.com/mod/blueprint-stages).